hmerrilees/goodmorning/README.md

 # goodmorning

-Determine the virtue of the day with Wibold of Cambrai's Ludus Clericalus, inspired by Donald Knuth's "The Art of Computer Programming, Volume 4A," page 493.
+Determine the virtue of the day with Wibold of Cambrai's Ludus Clericalus, inspired by Donald Knuth's _The Art of Computer Programming, Volume 4A,_ page 493.

 ![](demo/demo.gif)